draptik/softwerkskammer-nbg-railway-oriented-programming-and-vim/rop/presentation/README.md

 - `content.md`

-A pdf version of the slides is located at `TODO`.
+A pdf version of the slides is located at `pdf-slides/*.pdf`.

 My style changes are located at: